History of Berliner FC Dynamo (1978–1989)

 The team was joined by Thomas Doll from relegated F.C.
 Hansa Rostock for the 1986–87 season.
-Doll and Andreas Thom would form one of the most effective attacking pairings in East German football in the late 1980s.
+Doll and Andreas Thom would form one of the most effective attacking duos in East German football in the late 1980s.
 BFC Dynamo met fierce competition from 1.
 FC Lokomotive Leipzig in the 1986-87 DDR-Oberliga and the 1987-88 DDR-Oberliga.
 BFC Dynamo and 1.
 FC Lokomotive Leipzig was level on points heading into the final matchday of the 1987-88 DDR-Oberliga.
 Both teams won their final matches, but BFC Dynamo finished with a better goal difference, thus winning its tenth consecutive league title.
 BFC Dynamo then defeated FC Carl Zeiss Jena 2–0 in front of 40,000 spectators at the Stadion der Weltjugend in the final of the 1987–88 FDGB-Pokal.
 BFC Dynamo had thus finally won the Double.
 Andreas Thom became the 1988 East German footballer of the year.

 BFC Dynamo was drawn against West German champions SV Werder Bremen in the first round of the 1988-89 European Cup.
 BFC Dynamo sensationally won the first leg 3–0 at the Friedrich-Ludwig-Jahn-Sportpark.
 However, the team lost the return leg 5–0 at the Weser-Stadion.
 The return leg would become known as "The Second Miracle on the Weser".
 BFC Dynamo finished the first half of the 1988-89 DDR-Oberliga in fourth place.
 It was the team's worst result after a first half of a league season in 14 years.
-The team's ten-year dominance in the league was eventually broken by SG Dynamo Dresden, who became the new champion in the 1988-89 DDR-Oberliga.
+The team's ten-year dominance in the league was eventually broken by SG Dynamo Dresden in the 1988-89 DDR-Oberliga.
 BFC Dynamo again won the FDGB-Pokal by defeating FC Karl-Marx-Stadt 1–0 in the final of the 1988-89 FDGB-Pokal.
 BFC Dynamo then defeated SG Dynamo Dresden 4–1 in the first edition of the DFV-Supercup.
 BFC Dynamo eventually became the only winner of the DFV-Supercup in the history of East German football.